lucho1/CronosEngine/README.md

 * Scene Save & Load
 * TGA Textures Load/Set
 * Modifiable ambient color of the materials
+* Timing implementation: Ability to play pause and stop the game being done in the editor (even with a little "darkness" included at run-time).
+Also, possibility of move time faster/slower (at double and half), pass to the next frame and save the changes in run-time.
+Cute Icons included.
+* All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.

 v0.1
 * Many different types of primitives creation